Piper Aerostar

-The Piper Aerostar (formerly the Ted Smith Aerostar) is an American twin-engined propeller-driven executive or light transport aircraft, designed by Ted R. Smith.
+The Piper Aerostar (originally the Ted Smith Aerostar) is an American light twin-engined piston aircraft designed by Ted R. Smith.
 It was originally built by Ted Smith Aircraft Company, but the design was acquired in 1978 by the Piper Aircraft Corporation, which continued production of the aircraft as the PA-60.

 Development

 After having designed the Aero Commander and Jet Commander, Ted R. Smith founded the Ted Smith Aircraft Company in 1963 to build a new line of aircraft.
 The first Aerostar prototype, the Model 320, was built with two 160 hp Lycoming IO-320 engines and first flew in November 1966.
 The same aircraft was upgraded with a pair of 180 hp Lycoming IO-360 engines and a more streamlined vertical fin and renamed the Model 360; it was subsequently upgraded again with 200 hp IO-360s and renamed again as the Model 400.
 The aircraft finally entered production as the Aerostar 600 with two 290 hp Lycoming IO-540-K engines, first flown in December 1967.
 Also produced, and the base of most of the subsequent models, was a version with turbocharged engines, the Aerostar 601.

 The aircraft were originally built at Van Nuys, California, but in 1968 the company was bought by the American Cement Company.
-The acquisition was not a success, and in 1969 the company was sold again to Butler Aviation, a major fixed base operator and owner of Mooney Airplane Company.
-The new company was renamed Aerostar Aircraft Corporation, and plans were made to move production to the Mooney plant at Kerrville, Texas, but Butler got into a dispute with American Cement over alleged corrosion problems with the airframe; the U.S. Federal Aviation Administration (FAA) investigated and found that no such problem existed, but the dispute resulted in a two-year production hiatus and cancellation of the plant relocation plan.
+The acquisition was not a success, and in 1969 the company was sold again to Butler Aviation International, a major fixed base operator and owner of Mooney Aircraft Corporation.
+Butler combined Ted Smith Aircraft and Mooney Aircraft under the Aerostar Aircraft Corporation banner and made plans to consolidate aircraft production at the Mooney plant at Kerrville, Texas, but got into a dispute with American Cement over alleged corrosion problems with the airframe; the U.S. Federal Aviation Administration (FAA) investigated and found that no such problem existed, but the dispute resulted in a two-year production hiatus and cancellation of the plant relocation plan.
 In 1971, Smith attempted to repurchase the rights and announced he would be building an all-new design that was better than the Aerostar, but negotiations broke down.
 The Bellanca Aircraft Company and Chance Vought also expressed interest in acquiring the design.